maudnals/questions/other.md

 How they're different:

 Props = (JSX attributes) = passed from outside (i.e. from a parent=wrapping
 component to a child=embedded component).
+Under the hood: props are custom JSX properties (HTML-attribute-like).
 E.g.: a card name should be a prop.

 State: managed inside.
 **Can be changed at runtime from within**.
 When the state changes, React checks whether to update the DOM.
+Under the hood: state is a class ppty of the `Component` class.
 E.g.: a card state such as "active" or "inactive" should be a state.
 NB:
 * The name `state` is mandatory.